MIT-LCP/Shakespeare-Method/README.md

 Step 2 is described in detail in Bright RA, Bright-Ponte, SJ, Palmer LA, Rankin, SK, Blok S. Use of Diagnosis Codes to Find Blood Transfusion Adverse Events in Electronic Health Records. medRxiv 2020.12.30.20218610.  https://doi.org/10.1101/2020.12.30.20218610.

-Steps 1, 3, and 4 are described in detail in this repository.
+The other steps are described in detail in this repository.
 A flowchart of this process can be seen below.

 ![Shakespeare Method process with truncated examples](https://github.com/MIT-LCP/Shakespeare-Method/blob/main/images/SM_overview_pic.png)

 # Citations
 To acknowledge use of the code, please cite the DOI provided via Zenodo:

-Summer K. Rankin, Roselie A. Bright, Katherine Dowdy.
+Summer K. Rankin, Katherine Dowdy, Roselie A. Bright.
 (2021, April 22).
 MIT-LCP/Shakespeare-Method: Official release 2 (Version v0.2).
 Zenodo. http://doi.org/10.5281/zenodo.4711819
 ```
 @software{summer_k_rankin_2021_4711819,
-  author       = {Summer K. Rankin and Roselie A. Bright and Kate Dowdy},
+  author       = {Summer K. Rankin and Kate Dowdy and Roselie A. Bright},
   title        = {MIT-LCP/Shakespeare-Method: Official release 2},
   month        = apr,
   year         = 2021,